Pantheon Is Best Preserved Building of Ancient Rome

 The Pantheon is listed on our scheduled stops but not on our guide’s.
-Sigh, this is why I hate guided tours.
+This is why I hate guided tours.
 Despite their descriptions, you never can be sure where you will go—or won’t.
 Mutiny time.
 Several of us strongly point out the Pantheon is a scheduled stop and we do expect to go there.
-She keeps saying there is no time.
+The guide keeps saying there is no time.

 Instead, we stand in front of the Trevi Fountain obscured by scaffolding and about as romantic looking as a garbage can.
 I know we are close to the Pantheon.
 I bring it up to our guide again.
 “No time.”

 Something has changed the guide’s mind.
 She agrees to a compromise.
-She will take a 20-minute gelato break.
+She will take a 20-minute gelato break here.
 Anyone who wants to visit the Pantheon may do so.
 Where is it?
 Down that street, she gestures.
 “That will take you right to it and it’s very close.”
-It looks more like an alley than a street and only 4 of about 30 of us begin to move rapidly that way.
+It looks more like an alley than a street and only four of about 30 of us begin to move rapidly that way.
 Ice cream is that important after a big lunch?

 The Pantheon at Last!